 Programmable hardware tokens for Azure MFA

-As has already been mentioned above – to use a Microsoft Azure MFA hardware token you need to have a premium subscription.
+As has already been mentioned above – to use a classic Microsoft Azure MFA hardware token you need to have a premium subscription.
 But we know that not everyone is ready to pay 6 euros per month per one user.
-If you are not ready to pay too, programmable hardware token Protectimus Slim NFC is the way to go for you.
+If you are not ready to pay too, programmable hardware tokens Protectimus Slim NFC or Protectimus Flex is the way to go for you.
 These tokens are recognized as authentication apps by the Azure MFA system, so you do not need a premium license to use them.

 A hardware token is by far the most bulletproof protection you can get for your data stored on a cloud.
 Such a device generates secure passwords without and needs no network connection whatsoever.
 With a hardware token you have an impenetrable wall between your data and anyone who tries to steal it.
 There’s simply no way for hackers to infect the device or intercept the generated codes.
 And if a hardware token is stolen or lost you most probably will notice it immediately, whereas with an infected app or intercepted SMS you might not know any damage is done before it’s too late.